muke1908/chat-e2ee/README.md

 ## chat-e2ee
 **Disposable chat session**: this app will allow two mutually agreed users to have a chat in _end-to-end_ encrypted environment.
-The app itself doesn't track you or ask any infromation from you.
+The app itself doesn't track you or ask for any information from you.
 Data is owned by **only you** and **only while chatting**.
 Your private key is generated on your device and never leaves your device.
-This is not a replacement of your usual chat application.
+This is not a replacement for your usual chat application.

 The project is still in **development** phase and open for contribution.
 Demo: https://chat-e2ee-2.azurewebsites.net